lightning/bolts/03-transactions.md

 #### `to_local` Output

 This output sends funds back to the owner of this commitment transaction and thus must be timelocked using `OP_CSV`.
 It can be claimed, without delay, by the other party if they know the revocation key.
-The output is a version 0 P2WSH, with a witness script:
+The output is a version-0 P2WSH, with a witness script:

     OP_IF
         # Penalty transaction